History of Walt Disney in Timeline

 In late 1909, Walt Disney and his younger sister Ruth started school at the same time at the Park School in Marceline.

-In 1911, the Disney family moved to Kansas City, Missouri.
-There, Walt Disney attended the Benton Grammar School.
+In 1911, the Disney family moved to Kansas City, Missouri, where Walt Disney attended the Benton Grammar School.

-In September 1918, after forging his birth certificate, Walt Disney joined the Red Cross as an ambulance driver.
+In September 1918, Walt Disney joined the Red Cross as an ambulance driver after forging his birth certificate.

 In October 1919, Walt Disney returned to Kansas City and worked as an apprentice artist at the Pesmen-Rubin Commercial Art Studio.

-In January 1920, Walt Disney and Ub Iwerks were laid off from Pesmen-Rubin.
-They subsequently started their own business, Iwerks-Disney Commercial Artists.
+In January 1920, Walt Disney and Ub Iwerks started their own business, the short-lived Iwerks-Disney Commercial Artists, after being laid off from Pesmen-Rubin.

 May 1921: Establishment of Laugh-O-Gram Studio

-In May 1921, Walt Disney's success with the "Laugh-O-Grams" led to the establishment of Laugh-O-Gram Studio.
+In May 1921, the success of the "Laugh-O-Grams" led to the establishment of Laugh-O-Gram Studio.

-In July 1923, Walt Disney moved to Hollywood at 21 years old and began efforts to sell "Alice's Wonderland".
+In July 1923, Walt Disney moved to Hollywood at 21 years old, hoping to become a live-action film director.

 In July 1924, Walt Disney hired Ub Iwerks, persuading him to relocate to Hollywood from Kansas City.